jjenkov/open-accounting/README.md

 This is not intended to be a replacement for an ERP.
 Rather, it is intended to be an open collection of tools working on an open set of JSON file formats.
-The tools are command line tools.
-The output is HTML reports.
+So far the tools are command line tools and the output is HTML reports.
+But - who knows - in the future we might be able to create a GUI for the repo - just like GUIs for Git repos.

-Let's make accounting easier for small businesses.
+Let's make accounting easier and cheaper for small businesses.